 - Check out the dining options for the Bronze Peacock on-site, which are plenty convenient here, too.

-You don’t need to venture far to find tons of food options.
+You don’t need to venture far to find tons of food and drink options near House of Blues Houston.

 - Try a new spin on a classic comfort food: The saag paneer pizza at Bombay Pizza Co.
 (914 Main St. #105) is killer.